Nikhil-Gupta67/Url_Sort/README.md

-# EXP2 — Django Project
+# EXP2 — Django Project--

 A small Django project (EXP2) containing a sample app and project configuration used for development and learning.